Your cart

 • Comfort layers: Thin fiber pad and basic polyurethane foam

-• Cover: Simple polyester knit, light quilting pattern
+• Cover: Simple polyester knit with light quilting

 • Cooling behavior: Good airflow through coils; no advanced cooling materials